ch0ripain/react-sending-http-requests/README.md

 Explanation of Key Concepts 🧰
 > [!NOTE]
+> Common HTTP Methods \n
-> Common HTTP Methods: GET ➡️ Retrieve data from the server.
+> GET ➡️ Retrieve data from the server.
 POST ➡️ Send new data to the server.
 PUT ➡️ Update existing data on the server.
 DELETE ➡️ Remove data from the server.
 PATCH ➡️ Partially update data.